 If you haven't tried to make your own vegan ice cream because you don't have an ice cream freezer, this recipe shows you how to make it without one.
 All you need is a blender or food processor and a freezer compartment in your refrigerator.

-- After the last blending (the mixture should be blended a total of three times), replace the pan into the freezer for 30 minutes to 1 hour before enjoying.
+After the last blending (the mixture should be blended a total of 3 times), replace the pan into the freezer for 30 minutes to 1 hour before enjoying.

 Store the frozen yogurt covered in an airtight container in the freezer.

 - You can grind the cashews yourself in your food processor if you can't find cashews already ground.
 Larger markets or natural food stores may have a dedicated cashew grinder in the bulk foods section, used to grind cashew butter.
 Or, you can substitute cashew butter.